JZfi/StereoScopica/README.md

 Calibration mode
 ----------------
-The calibration mode can be toggled with the *Home*-key.
+The calibration mode can be toggled with the *F10*-key.
 It shows the color difference between the left & right images (left: L-R, right: R-L).
 When the images are identical the result is a black image.
 This can be achieved using a mirror box camera rig and the black result equals to identically aligned cameras.
 To test if the distance between the cameras equals to the wanted IPD (interpupillary distance) print out a checkerboard pattern with the IPD as the checker size (e.g. 64 mm rectangles).
 When the black & white borders match (align side to side) the cameras are aligned properly.

 You can use the Checkerboard Maker <http://www.cs.unc.edu/~adyilie/Research/CheckerboardMaker/> to achieve this easily.

 Sensor data logging
 -------------------
-TODO
+Rift's acceleration and gyro sensor data can be logged to a csv-file by pressing *F12*.
+A new logfile will be created in the executable's directory every time logging is toggled on.
+The files are named using the format *log_yyyyMMdd_HHmmss.csv*.
+The logfile directory can be changed by setting the LogFilePath-key (<LogFilePath>c:\logs</LogFilePath) in the user settings file.
+An empty value (<LogFilePath />) tells the application to use the executable directory.

+Logfile format: Timestamp(HH:mm:ss.fff),Acc.X,Acc.Y,Acc.Z,Gyro.X,Gyro.Y,Gyro.Z
+The sensor data is queried and logged on every Update() call.
+Sample rate is limited to the drawn frames per second (and will fluctuate).

 How to compile